-We have audited the financial statements of iNova Credit Union Limited (the "Credit Union"), which comprise the balance sheet as at December 31, 2021, and the statements of comprehensive income, retained earnings and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of iNova Credit Union Limited (the "Credit Union"), which comprise the statement of financial position as at December 31, 2023, and the statements of comprehensive income and retained earnings and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and schedules of administrative and occupancy expenses.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Credit Union as at December 31, 2021, and the financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS)
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Credit Union as at December 31, 2023, and the financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).